 The above flow of funds determines variations in the accumulated amount of agents' assets and liabilities, hence in economic agents' net worth (NW).
-Matrix 1b below reports assets held and liabilities issued by the various institutions we have considered so far.
-In Matrix 1b, we assume all economic agents other than commercial banks, which hold bank deposits as liquid assets.
+Matrix 1b below reports assets held and liabilities issued by the several institutions we have considered so far.
+In Matrix 1b, we assume all economic agents other than commercial banks' hold banks' deposits as liquid assets.
+While this is obviously true in the case of households, it might appear an unrealistic assumption in the case of non-bank financial operators and non-financial firms, large corporations at least.
 In our mind, such an assumption simply sheds light on commercial banks as pivotal institutions at the core of the payment system.
 While households may hold bank deposits as a store of value, other actors hold banks deposits mainly for everyday payments.